#98 TRENDING IN Student Life 🔥

 Check the Sources

-News articles reporting on issues such as politics for example tend to have a list of sources at the bottom of the page.
-These cited sources are the places in which the author found their information for their piece, the ones they trusted enough as their only sources of information.
+News articles tend to have a list of sources at the bottom of the page.
+These cited sources are the places in which the author found their information for their piece, they are the ones they trusted enough as their only sources of information.

-Most people do not look at these, they usually just read the article and automatically go by what is stated there.
-The author did their homework.
-But, sometimes, they did not do their homework perhaps as extensively as they should've, and the sources they used to develop their thesis are ones extremely one sided, not fully researched themselves, or are contained with numerous lies that are easily able to be debunked.
+But, sometimes, they did not do their homework perhaps as extensively as they should've, and the sources they used to develop their thesis are ones extremely one sided, not fully researched themselves or are contained with numerous lies that have been debunked.

 Look into the Author